sdiehl/wiwinwlh/tutorial.md

 Data
 ----

-Just as Typeable let's create runtime type information where needed, the Data class allows us to reflect information about the structure of datatypes to runtime as needed.
+Just as Typeable lets us create runtime type information, the Data class allows us to reflect information about the structure of datatypes to runtime as needed.